HIDFlowNet: A Flow-Based Deep Network for Hyperspectral Image Denoising: Experiments

-\subsubsection{Effectiveness of Flow Model.}
+\subsubsection{Effectiveness of Flow Model}

-We present visualization results of the generated HSIs derived from different Gaussian noises in Figure \ref{fig:flow} to verify the effectiveness of our proposed flow-based model.
+We present visualization results of the generated HSIs derived from different Gaussian noises in Fig.~\ref{fig:flow} to verify the effectiveness of our proposed flow-based model.
 It can be observed that while generated HSIs are highly similar which verifies the stability of the trained model, there still exist differences in local details owing to different noises, confirming the effectiveness of our proposed flow-based model.
+In addition, to further verify the stability of our model, given a noisy image from the CAVE dataset as a condition, we obtain 20 different clean images by sampling 20 times from the standard normal distribution and conducting inverse transformations.
+For the 20 reconstructed images, we calculated the mean, standard deviation, and range (i.e., the difference between the maximum and minimum values) of PSNR and SSIM values.
+The results are shown in Table \ref{tab:stability}.
+It can be seen that the PSNR values of the generated images are stable between 41.6 and 41.8, and the SSIM values are stable between 0.97497 and 0.97521.
+All the generated images are of high quality, proving the effectiveness of our method.